A Public Benevolent Institution (PBI) is one of the categories or ‘subtypes’ of charity able to be registered with the ACNC.

 Benevolent relief includes working for the relief of poverty or distress (such as sickness, disability, destitution, suffering, misfortune or helplessness).

-The degree or level of distress is also important, and your charity only meets the definition if its purposes try to meet a need that is:
+The degree or level of distress is also important, and your charity only meets the definition if it is organised to relieve distress that is beyond the suffering experienced as part of ordinary daily life.

-For example, a charity that provides counselling services to people traumatised by a natural disaster, or one that provides education and activities to disadvantaged young people to help them gain skills in life, may be a Public Benevolent Institution.
+For example, a charity that provides counselling services to people traumatised by a natural disaster, or one that provides education and activities to disadvantaged young people to help them gain skills in life, may be a PBI.

 Your charity does not have to provide material help directly to those in need.
-Public Benevolent Institutions can engage others to undertake activities on its behalf or be part of a relationship of collaboration (such as within a structure of related organisations with shared objects) that is organised, conducted for or promotes benevolent relief.
+A PBI can engage others to undertake activities on its behalf or be part of a relationship of collaboration (such as within a group of related organisations with shared objects) that is organised, conducted for, or promotes benevolent relief.

-For example, your charity may still be a Public Benevolent Institution even if its principal (main) activity is raising funds that are used to provide benevolent relief, rather than directly providing the relief itself.
-On the other hand, if your charity is a fund that provides monies to different charities from time to time and some of these charities happen to have purposes of providing benevolent relief, this is unlikely to be sufficient.
+For example, your charity may still be a PBI even if it mainly raises funds that are used to provide benevolent relief, rather than directly providing the relief itself.
+On the other hand, if your charity is a fund that provides monies to different charities from time to time and some of these charities happen to be PBIs, this is unlikely to be sufficient for it to be a PBI.

-To show that your charity is still a Public Benevolent Institution if it does not directly provide the material help, you need evidence that the activities your charity does undertake are still organised and conducted for the purpose of relieving the poverty or distress of people in need.
-For example, you may provide details how your charity’s funds are directly channelled to programs that provide benevolent relief, through a collaborative arrangement with another organisation that delivers those programs.
-Your charity may also provide other support in collaboration within a network of organisations that all share a purpose of relieving poverty or distress, such as sharing strategic planning, administrative or professional services support.
+To show that your charity is a PBI if it does not directly provide the material help, you need evidence that the activities your charity does undertake are organised and conducted to relieve the poverty or distress of people in need.
+For example, you may provide details of how your charity’s funds are channelled to programs that provide benevolent relief, through a collaborative arrangement with another organisation that delivers those programs.

-The relief provided must only be for people.
+The relief provided by a PBI must only be for people.
 Your charity must also show that it works for a section of the community that clearly needs help, in other words 'people in need'.
 General or abstract purposes such as benefiting the whole community is not enough.

-An example may be a charity that provides assistance to homeless people within a certain community.
-If it can show that the community it works for is in need of assistance, it can be a Public Benevolent Institution.
+An example may be a charity that provides assistance to homeless people across Australia or within a certain community.

 Examples of Public Benevolent Institutions

-Examples of charities that may be Public Benevolent Institutions include organisations that:
+Examples of charities that may be PBIs include organisations that:

 - directly provide relief to people in need, such as: